himada2018/himada2018.github.io/_pages/research.md

 ![image](/assets/images/imada_web_touka_c-05-r.png)

 Power asymmetries and hierarchies are ubiquitous in our society.
 I examine how power shapes human social behaviors, especially cooperation.
 I address several questions related to the functions and influences of power; How do people cooperate with in-group members and out-group members when their group involves a power hierarchy?
 How does having vs. lacking power influence cooperation?
+Relevant papers include [Imada et al. (2023)](https://spb.psychopen.eu/index.php/spb/article/view/7779) and [Kusano and Imada under review](https://osf.io/er2f6/?view_only=72f34e66a7894de8a898b21d25cd85a3).

 ## Gossip